ayvazyan10/AmeriaBankvpos/readme.md

     $payment_id = $transaction->payment_id;
     $provider = $transaction->Provider;
     // more fields as needed ...
-    // you can find all fields in amerabank_transactions table }
+    // you can find all fields in ameriabank_transactions table }
 ````
 ## 📋 Statuses